Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Below is a summary table of the most likely reasons for your air compressor not building pressure with the severity of each and cost implications provided:

 |Reason||Severity (low-mid-high)||Cost Implications||Cost Estimate|

-The costs are estimated on a rough labour cost of $80 and then the cheapest parts available on Amazon.
-It’s important to note that if you wish to buy the best parts that your costs will increase, and that if you can do the maintenance yourself, you will of course save labour costs.
+The costs are estimated on a rough labor cost of $80 and then the cheapest parts available on Amazon.
+It’s important to note that if you wish to buy the best parts your costs will increase and that if you can do the maintenance yourself, you will of course save labor costs.